I tried generating an OGP banner with Figma MCP that supports custom fonts

 Summary

-With Figma MCP's custom font support, whereas previously only Figma's standard fonts could be used, you can now upload the fonts you want to use in advance and specify them from MCP or agents.
+With Figma MCP's custom font support, where previously only Figma's standard fonts could be used, you can now upload the fonts you want to use in advance and specify those fonts from MCP or agents.

-Additionally, using download_assets, you can export your created designs in formats such as PNG / SVG.
+Also, using download_assets, you can export your created designs in PNG / SVG and other formats.

-Combining these two features allows you to handle everything from design creation to export simply by giving instructions to an AI agent, without ever opening Figma.
-This makes it easier to improve efficiency and automate recurring tasks such as everyday banner and OGP image creation.
+Combining these two features allows you to go through the entire process from design creation to export just by giving instructions to an AI agent, without even opening Figma.
+It seems like it will become easier to streamline and automate repetitive tasks such as creating everyday banners and OGP images.

 Claudeならクラスメソッドにお任せください